Simple Blue Cheese Vinaigrette Salad Dressing

 - Regular Gorgonzola (sometimes labeled Gorgonzola Picante) is a but more pungent and savory.
 It's aged longer than Gorgonzola Dolce, so it has a slightly drier, crumbly texture.

 - Stilton is a medium-flavored blue cheese with a nutty, earthy flavor and a soft crumbly texture.

 - Roquefort is a stronger, more pungent, peppery blue cheese.
 It tends to have large areas of blue veining throughout.
 Roquefort tends to have a soft crumbly texture like Stilton.
 Any crumbly cheeses are good choices if you like a blue cheese vinaigrette that's less creamy and has bits of blue cheese throughout.

-Since this is a vinaigrette, I like a little tang, and my personal favorite is white wine vinegar.
+I always use white wine vinegar.
 Champagne vinegar is also nice in this recipe.
 If you prefer a little bit of fruity sweetness, try apple cider vinegar.
-I don’t recommend white vinegar, which can be too harsh, or balsamic, which can be too fruity.
+I don't recommend white vinegar, which can be too harsh, or balsamic, which can be too fruity.
 Regular balsamic vinegar will also turn your blue cheese dressing brown.

 Creamy or Chunky?

 The beauty of homemade salad dressing is that you can make it any way you like.
 I prefer mine smooth and creamy, so I blend all of the ingredients together until they're smooth.
 You can add a tablespoon or two of water at the end to get the desired consistency.